awslabs/aws-lambda-redshift-loader/README.md

 ## Ensuring Loads happen every N minutes
-If you have a prefix that doesn't receive files very often, and want to ensure that files are loaded every N minutes, use the following process to force periodic loads.
+If you have a prefix that doesn't receive files very often, and want to ensure that files are loaded every N seconds, use the following process to force periodic loads.

-When you create the configuration, add a filenameFilterRegex such as '.*\.csv', which only loads CSV files that are put into the specified S3 prefix.
-Then every N minutes, schedule one of the included trigger file generators to run:
+When you create the configuration, specify a `batchTimeoutSecs` and add a filenameFilterRegex such as '.*\.csv' (which only loads CSV files that are put into the specified S3 prefix).
+Then every N seconds, schedule one of the included trigger file generators to run:

 ### Using Scheduled Lambda Functions